 We do need to take a derivative, but we're not confined to taking the time derivative.
 The obvious choice: we convert the equation to taking the derivative with respect to position.

-The derivative of the kinetic energy evaluates to a promisingly simple expression:
+The steps of taking the derivative of the kinetic energy with respect to position:

 Comparison with Euler-Lagrange equation

 Before I go further let me first go over the verification that using Lagrangian-in-EL-equation is equivalent to using the Energy equation (5.2)

 The Euler-Lagrange equation is a very general equation, more general than is needed for the purpose of classical mechanics.
 The full EL-equation with the Lagrangian:

 For the purpose of this comparison the Lagrangian-in-EL-equation simplifies to the following form:

 The term with the potential energy is already identical to the one in the energy equation (5.2).

 (5.5) and (5.8) evaluate to the same expression.
 This completes the verification that the Lagrangian-in-EulerLagrange-equation (5.6) is identical to the energy equation (5.2)

 The Atwood machine is the simplest example of using generalized coordinates.